dstroot/blog-next/_posts/1791-we-did-not-see-this-coming.md

 >That each and every free able-bodied white male citizen of the respective States, resident therein, who is or shall be of age of eighteen years, and under the age of forty-five years (except as is herein after excepted) shall severally and respectively be enrolled in the militia, ... every citizen, so enrolled and notified, shall, within six months thereafter, **provide himself with a good musket or firelock**.

-It is clear both from the language in the Second Amendment as well as the political climate at the time that the Second Amendment was a balance of power issue between the states and the federal government.
+It seems clear both from the language in the Second Amendment as well as the political climate at the time that the Second Amendment was a balance of power issue between the states and the federal government.
 It had little or nothing to do with an individual citizen's rights.
-However, citizens were not only encouraged to bear arms - it was legally mandated, but only in the context of being enrolled in the militia.

 ### Interpretations of the Second Amendment